 One-third of participants who had a strong religious identity and three to five close friends in their congregation reported being “extremely satisfied” with their lives, a figure that rose to nearly 40 percent for those with 11 or more such friends.
 The researchers defined “extremely satisfied” as a rating of 10 on a life-satisfaction scale ranging from one to 10.

 In contrast, one-fifth of churchgoers who had three to five congregational friends but didn’t identify strongly with their faith reported extreme life satisfaction.
 The same figure applied to nonreligious people whose friends were not part of congregations.

 So, the stronger the sense of connection between folks, the more satisfied they feel.
 Sharing a strong religious identity intensifies the sense of connection.

 Private religious practices, such as praying and holding religious services at home, also show no link to greater life satisfaction, the new report finds.

 Lim emphasizes that, according to survey data, spirituality and theology bolster well-being only for people who build friendships at church.

-There is much archaeological evidence for various forms of spirituality in human culture going back tens of thousands of years.
-Very curiously, no other animal appears to rely upon so-called “spirituality”.
+In addition, there is much archaeological evidence of human spirituality in the Middle Paleolithic 200,000 years before civilization took hold.
+Curiously, no other animal appears to rely upon spirituality.
 What is the difference between other animals and us?
-Human thought!
-Thinking creates a predicament of which chapter 71 speaks, To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty.
-Our ideals, beliefs, and myths go a long way to help one ‘think that one knows’.
-Names, words, and language have overtaken the human mind so extensively as to disconnect us from the immediate moment-to-moment experience-of-being that other animals enjoy.
+Thought!
+Thinking creates a dilemma of which chapter 71 speaks, To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty.
+Belief is simply thinking that one knows.
+Language has overtaken the human mind so extensively as to disconnect us from the moment-to-moment experience-of-being that other animals enjoy.
 Spirituality simply reflects our attempt to compensate for this disconnection.